limor-jordan/limor-jordan.github.io/_projects/py_future.md

 preview: https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg
 ---

 I wrote this python module to experiment with how CPython handles internal types.
 It allows for the live replacement of internal methods with python ones.
+It should never be used in any production environment, as segmentation faults are common.
 Several examples are included, including ``jsdict`` and ``iterint``.

 ### JavaScript dictionaries
 Makes python dictionary values settable via attributes